LorVoldemort/Delta-btach/README.md

 # Delta-btach
-the is the delta batch repo
+the is the delta batch repo.